Citrix DaaS

 Note:

-Currently, using machine profiles is restricted to Azure, AWS, and GCP VMs.
+Currently, using machine profiles is restricted to Azure, AWS, GCP, and VMware VMs.

 Configure the machines